Board Advisory

 What questions should a board ask management about AI?

-Boards should be asking: What AI systems are we currently using or developing?
+What AI systems are we currently using or developing?
 Which are classified as high-risk under the EU AI Act?
 Who is accountable for each system's performance and compliance?
 What is our process for reviewing AI before deployment?
 Have we assessed the liability implications of AI errors or failures?
-What is our position if an AI system causes harm to a customer, employee or third party?
-These questions create the accountability structure that governs AI risk at board level.
+What is our position if an AI system causes harm to a customer, employee, or third party?
+These are the questions that create the accountability structure.
+Most boards cannot answer them.
+The advisory work is designed to change that.

 Do non-executive directors need specialist AI knowledge?

-No. Non-executive directors do not need to be AI specialists — but they do need sufficient literacy to ask the right questions, identify red flags, and hold management to account.
-The gap for most boards is not technical understanding, it is the language and frameworks to exercise effective oversight.
-Our board advisory work is specifically designed to bridge that gap: building the competence needed for governance without requiring directors to become technologists.
+No. Directors need sufficient literacy to ask the right questions, identify red flags, and hold management to account — not to understand the technology.
+The gap for most boards is not technical understanding.
+It is the language and frameworks to exercise effective oversight.
+That is what the advisory work delivers.

 Arrange a Board AI Briefing